 These postcards all were issued by the E.C.
 Kropp company of Milwaukee and all showcase the New York Giants in Spring Training, circa 1911-13.
 Stars include Christy Mathewson, Jim Thorpe, Rube Marquard, John McGraw, Mike Donlin and others.
 Two color variations are known of the card at left (shown).

-Famous postcard of the 1912 Champion Red Sox, issued by the Photo Art Shop of Swampscott, Mass.
-The last names of the players are superimposed on the photo.
+Famous card of the 1912 Champion Red Sox, issued by the Photo Art Shop of Swampscott, Mass.
 Present are Tris Speaker, Joe Wood, Duffy Lewis, Harry Hooper and the rest of the team.

 This Real Photo postcard features three players at Pittsburgh Pirates Spring Training, c.
 1913.
 Babe Adams is at center and the image also is said to include Marty O'Toole and an unidentified third player.

 Real Photo PC of White Sox pitcher, Joe Benz, has a message on the reverse: "Joe Benz, White Sox, My father roomed with him 1913-15."
 It also has a photo credit: H.T.
 Webb of Chicago.Presumably from the offspring of a teammate.

 Extremely rare Japanese PC of John McGraw, issued for the 1913 -14 world tour.
 The Giants played the White Sox (along with several plauyers from other teams), visiting London, Cairo, Rome, Paris and Japan, among others.

 Uncataloged sepia postcard of the 1914 Miracle Braves who shocked the baseball world by beating the mighty Philadelphia Athletics in a four-game World Series sweep.